 It was 40 years ago today that I drove into Boston in a white, right-hand drive post office van, as Richard Nixon was flying out of Washington D.C. in a green Chinook Marine helicopter.
-At age 26 I was fleeing my home state and old life, while at age 61 Mr. Nixon was returning to his.

 It was my new roommate, Patrick, bounding down the stoop with a joint fired up.